carla-simulator/carla/Docs/coding_standard.md

   * Use spaces, not tabs.
   * Avoid adding trailing whitespace as it creates noise in the diffs.
-  * Comments should not exceed 80 columns, code may exceed this limit a bit in rare occasions if it results in clearer code.

 Python
 ------

+  * Comments should not exceed 80 columns, code should not exceed 120 columns.
   * All code must be compatible with Python 2.7, 3.5, and 3.6.
   * [Pylint][pylintlink] should not give any error or warning (few exceptions apply with external classes like `numpy`, see our `.pylintrc`).